cover photo

 TASK-2

-In this task we will use a potentiometer to provide input to the arduin nd the map() and analogue() also will be used here.
+In this task we will use a potentiometer to provide input to the Arduino, and the map() and analogWrite() functions will also be used here.

 1. Motor driver